rubyjain-srijan/rubyjain-srijan/README.md

 - 👋 Hi, I’m a Front End Developer
-- 👀 I’m interested in Front End(JS & React)
+- 👀 I’m interested in topics related to my domain.
 - 🌱 I’m a passionate learner!
 - 💞️ I’m looking to collaborate on Front End Projects(JS & React)
 - 📫 How to reach me rjflyhigh21@gmail.com